Chief Digital Officer and Chief Information Officer

 Deputy Chief Information Officer

 As the Deputy CIO, John is responsible for managing the IT Service Center and insuring that Brown's IT systems work together seamlessly to provide the university community with a comprehensive and modern set of reliable IT services that meet the needs of research, scholarship and the administration.
 He also oversees Project Management.
 A Dartmouth College graduate, John has been at Brown since 1984.
 Prior to his current role he served as a User Services Specialist, ran the Student Help Desk and was a mainframe systems programmer.
 More recently John directed the infrastructure systems and services team that supported email, directories, web services and the underlying infrastructure that makes them all work.
+John has taken on the Interim CIO role twice, as well as temporary leadership roles in Advancement IT, and the Center for Computation and Visualization (CCV).
 To arrange an appointment, please contact Wendy Octeau, Wendy_Octeau@brown.edu.

 Director, Telecommunications and Network Technology

 After graduating from the University of Rhode Island with a bachelor of science in Management Information Systems and Management Science, Linnea Wolfe worked for four years as a database administrator for government contracting companies supporting the naval Trident submarine program.
 She came to Brown in 1989 as a database administrator, supporting the Josiah library system.
-She has held various management positions in Computing and Information Services in the database, administrative technical services, and infrastructure areas.
+She has held various management positions in The Office of Information Technology in the database, administrative technical services, and infrastructure areas.
 Her current responsibilities as Director of Infrastructure Services include; database services, systems services, datacenter operations, and storage, backup and IT DR services.
-As interim director of CCV, Linnea has responsibility for leading the growth of research technologies to help faculty researchers compete and succeed in their own fields.
+As operating director of the Center for Computing and Visualization, Linnea has responsibility for working closely with the faculty director of CCV to lead the growth of research technologies and support to help faculty researchers compete and succeed in their own fields.
 To arrange an appointment, please contact Amy Fernandes, Amy_Fernandes@brown.edu.